laristra/documentation/documentation_python.md

 To display the badge on a README page, go to Travis.
 By the account name should be the build passing badge.
 Click on it and a window will pop up.
 Change the setting to Markdown and copy and paste the link it generates into the README page.
 [Examples of badges](https://github.com/laurelmcintyre/python-ci/blob/master/README.md)

+## Create a Deploy Key for the Repo
+In place of a personal access token which can be used to access all of an organization's repos, a deploy key (SSH key) is specific to one repo and therefore is safer.
+To create a deploy key, go to Terminal.

+    * `git pull` makes sure the repo is up to date on the local machine
+    * `ssh-keygen -f deploy` to generate a deploy key
+    * Do not enter a passphrase, hit enter
+    * `cat deploy.pub` .pub indicates the public key and cat displays the content of the public deploy key in terminal
+    * Go to GitHub settings and click Add Deploy Key
+    * Copy the content from `cat deploy.pub` into the window on GitHub that "Add Deploy Key" opens and click "Allow write access"

+    Now, you will add the private key, encrypted, to GitHub, which travis commands in Terminal automatically generate
+    * `travis encrypt-file ./deploy` tells travis to encrypt the private deploy key
+    * type yes when prompted for detected repository name
+    * `travis encrypt-file --add after success ./deploy` tells to add in the after_success portion of the .travis.yml file
+    * type yes when prompted to override deploy.enc
+    * `git add deploy.enc` .enc implies the encrypted version of the deploy key, add this to github
+    * `git add .travis.yml` the .travis.yml file now has the encrypted key on it, so add this to github as well
+    * `git commit -m "encrypt deploy key"
+    * Edit the .travis.yml file (`nano .travis.yml`) in terminal and add the following in after_success:

+          mv deploy ~/.ssh/id-rsa

+          chmod 600 ~/.ssh/id-rsa

+      The first command means the deploy key will be in the ssh folder and the second chmod 600 command means that only you have read/write access and no one else.
+The chmod command is in the XYZ format, with X meaning you, Y meaning your group, and Z meaning everyone else.
+The numbers range from 0 - 7 and have different meanings, such as 2 means write and 4 means read, so 6 = 2 + 4 and has both these permissions.
+      Save the changes with Ctrl o, hit enter, and then hit Ctrl x to exit nano.
+    * `git add .travis.yml` add the travis file again
+    * `git commit -m "add .travis.yml`
+    * `git push` push changes to github

 ## Code Coverage
 [Code coverage](http://codecov.io/) shows what percent of code is being tested by Travis in builds.
 A high percentage is ideal to guard against bugs.
 To create a code coverage account, log in through GitHub and click "Add Repository."
 Codecov provides a token for uploading reports which is unnecessary for Travis CI.
 Go to account settings on GitHub, install CodeCov, and under "Configure," add a new repo to "Repository Access" and hit save.
-Then configure the .travis.yml file (below) and the code coverage account page will be working.
+Then configure the .travis.yml file (below) and the .codecov.yml file and the code coverage account page will be working.

 ### Additions to .travis.yml file needed for Code Coverage
     sudo: required